MAT in Spanish

 • Comprehensive Examination Required.

 • The teaching license is not automatically awarded upon successful completion of licensure and degree requirements.
 Before the license is issued, the candidate must file an application for the Illinois teaching license with the Council on Teacher Education.
 The candidate must also pass a series of examinations required by the Illinois State Board of Education.
 The Content Area Test must be passed before the candidate is allowed to student teach.
-The edTPA must be passed prior to licensure.
 For information on application procedures, contact the Council on Teacher Education located at 1253 S Halsted, 3rd floor.
 See Council on Teacher Education section of the catalog.